 St Helens

 You can land on St Helen’s from a private boat.
 On the south side of the island is one of the earliest Christian sites in Scilly, which is thought to be the remains of St Elidius Hermitage, an 8th-century chapel lived in by Saint Lide, (also known as Elid or Elidius).
 The landing site is on a sandy beach on the south side where there are the remains of a granite quay.
 The ruined pest house is just behind the dunes: it was built in 1764 to quarantine plague cases from visiting ships calling at Old Grimsby and St Helen’s Pool.
 It was constructed after an Act of Parliament in 1754 decreed that any plague-ridden ship north of Cape Finisterre heading for England should anchor off this island.
+Sadly, lack of medical knowledge often saw sailors with non-infectious conditions like acne isolated with those with plague, measles or cholera, resulting in many deaths.
 There is a graveyard which is known to include the grave of a 27-year-old naval surgeon who was sent to treat the sick and died within a week himself.
 Nearby islands are considered to be part of the St Helen’s group, these are; Foreman’s Island, Men-a-vaur, Northwethel, Round Island and Teän.

 Teän